ketul-panchal/eVitalRx/README.md

 here i used MySQL Workbench 8.0 CE for database.

-in database i used Sequelize and MVC Framework if you run using nodemon index.js or node index.js all table autometically created.
+in database i used Sequelize and MVC Framework for make this project more clean and create database at a time of run this project.